tbh111/Vision-Aided-Navigation-System/README.md

 On macOS(not completed):
 MacOS Big Sur 11.2.1, Xcode 12.4, OpenCV 4.0.0, Eigen 3, AirLib 1.2, C++
 For upper client(the interface to users):
-An simple Qt5 Widget Application with mingw7.3.0, Opencv 4.4.0, C++
+A simple Qt5 Widget Application with mingw7.3.0, Opencv 4.4.0, C++
 ```

 #### 2. Movement estimation